Hi Ya’ll! Remember the “French Inspired” furniture theme tour from last month? I promised a tutorial on my …

 And man was it dirty.
 I sanded the loose finish from the top of the nightstand then grabbed the shop vac to get rid of the cob webs and dust balls.
 Then I washed it down with Simple Green.

 The first order of business was to drill new holes for hardware and fill the old holes with putty.
 I wanted the nightstand to have a modern up to date look so I decided to change hardware style.
-A big knob is much more up to date than the bat wing pulls.
-I used this handy dandy template thingy to mark for the new knob.
-I’m not sure what the template name is but see all those little holes?
+A big wood knob is much more up to date than the bat wing pulls.
+I used this handy dandy hardware template thingy to mark for the new knob.
 The template has different sets of holes for different drawer pulls.
 Drawer pulls have varying lengths between the screws called center to center.
 The template also has the hole in the center which helped me a lot.
 I lined up the template with the original pull holes and marked the place for my new knob using the center hole!

 I drilled the new hole.